Skip to Content

 Getting to Glenorchy

 The easiest way to explore Glenorchy is in a car.
-If you don’t already have your own wheels, you can rent a vehicle in Queenstown.
-Prices range but you can find great deals that won’t cost you more than $50 NZD for the day.
-Then, you can easily explore the road from Queenstown to Glenorchy too!
-Make sure to read all our tips on renting a car in New Zealand before you leave!
+If you don’t already have your own wheels, you can easily rent a vehicle in Queenstown.
+Prices range, but you can find great deals that won’t cost you more than $50 NZD for the day.
+This way, you can easily explore the route from Queenstown to Glenorchy too!
+Make sure to read all our tips on renting a car in New Zealand before you leave.

 17 Fun Things to do in Glenorchy